berkeodn/Blog-App-Node-Express-MongoDB/README.md

 - User Authentication: Sign up and log in to the platform to access all features.
 - Homepage: View a list of blog posts in chronological order on the homepage.
-- Create and View Posts: Authenticated users can create new blog posts and view existing posts.
+- Create and View Posts: Authenticated users can create new blog posts and view existing posts on the timeline.
 - Clickable Hashtags: Posts can be tagged with hashtags, and users can click on a hashtag to see related posts.

 ## Tech Stack